joaoarteagle/joaoarteagle/README.md

 ### Hello!
 I am João Paulo 👋
 I'm João Paulo, Software Engineering student and Front-End Developer with experience building modern and responsive web applications.
-I’ve worked on two real-world projects as a React developer, focusing on creating intuitive user interfaces and clean, efficient code.
+I’ve worked on many projects as a React developer, focusing on creating intuitive user interfaces and clean, efficient code.

 My main stack includes React, TypeScript, JavaScript, HTML, and CSS, along with experience using Node.js, Express, and Bootstrap.
 I also enjoy exploring backend development and automation with Python, and I'm constantly learning new technologies to enhance my skills.